What is a cold sore anyway?

 • Hormonal changes that weaken the immune system

-Simply swipe Herpecin L on your lips throughout the day to help relieve and protect against common cold sore triggers.
+Simply swipe on clinically tested Herpecin L Everday Protection throughout the day to help protect against common cold sore triggers, flare ups AND reduce the frequency of cold sore outbreaks*.

 When will it just go already?